15 Things to Do in Orange and Surrounds

 Orange is a small city in the Central Tablelands region of NSW, approximately 250 km west of the Sydney CBD, 120 km west of Lithgow, 55 km west of Bathurst, and 140 km south of Dubbo.

-The scenery surrounding the city of Orange is characterised by rolling hills, large vineyards, and national parks, with nearby Mount Canobolas being a significant landmark with a peak elevation of almost 1,500 metres.
+The scenery surrounding the city of Orange is characterised by rolling hills, large vineyards, and national parks.
+Nearby Mount Canobolas is a significant landmark with a peak elevation of almost 1,500 metres.

 The local Aboriginal people of the Orange region are the Wiradjuri people, the largest Aboriginal group in New South Wales.